wwww-14384/AC-HGL/README.md

 ```-->
 ### Note
 - The complete scripts(Usage2) will be released upon the official acceptance of the paper.
-- The initial version(Usage1) has verified the potential of the model, and additional test scripts (e.g., for noise robustness testing) will be supplemented in the future.
+- The initial version(Usage1) has verified the potential of the model, and additional test scripts (e.g., for noise robustness testing) will be supplemented too.